klandell/on-your-time/client/README.md

+# Client for On Your Time

-Client for the On Your Time subway schedule application
+A client for the On Your Time subway schedule application.
+Written in React/redux
+Built using Webpack